trylotus/connectors/README.md

 ### Protobuf

 First, a `protobuf` definition file needs to be created.
-Protobuf is the platform-neutral data format for almost all the *data in motion* within Nakji, whether it's into or out of the Nakji Message Queue.
+Protobuf is the platform-neutral data format for almost all the *data in motion* within Lotus, whether it's into or out of the Lotus Message Queue.
 Make sure to use Version 3 of the Protobuf spec ([proto3 documentation](https://developers.google.com/protocol-buffers/docs/proto3)).

 ```protobuf title="/ethereum.proto"
 syntax = "proto3";